Stable photon orbits in stationary axisymmetric spacetimes with an electromagnetic field and a cosmological constant: Stationary axisymmetric spacetimes and Einstein--Maxwell field equations

 In (electro)vacuum, where $\Lambda = 0$, the field equation \eqref{eqn:EFE_B} reduces to $\bnab^{2} B = 0$, so $B$ must be a harmonic function.
 One can always choose a system of harmonic coordinates $\left\{ \bar{\rho}, \bar{z} \right\}$ such that $B = \bar{\rho}$.
-In harmonic coordinates, \eqref{eqn:sa_metric} reduces to the more familiar Weyl line element, and the field equations \eqref{eqn:EFE_omega} and \eqref{eqn:EFE_U} reduce to the (electro)vacuum Ernst equations \cite{Ernst1968a,Ernst1968b}.
+In harmonic coordinates, the line element \eqref{eqn:sa_metric} reduces to the more familiar Weyl line element, and the field equations \eqref{eqn:EFE_omega} and \eqref{eqn:EFE_U} reduce to the (electro)vacuum Ernst equations \cite{Ernst1968a,Ernst1968b}.

-However, when $\Lambda \neq 0$, $B$ satisfies the Helmholtz-type equation \eqref{eqn:EFE_B}, and it is not possible to set $B = \rho$.
+However, when $\Lambda \neq 0$, $B$ satisfies the Helmholtz-type equation \eqref{eqn:EFE_B}, and it is not possible to set $B = \rho$ without loss of generality.
 This demonstrates the importance of keeping the function $B$ in the line element \eqref{eqn:sa_metric} in situations with a non-zero cosmological constant.
-The $\Lambda$-vacuum case is discussed in more detail by Suvorov \& Melatos \cite{SuvorovMelatos2016} as part of a more general treatment of stationary axisymmetric fields in $f(R)$ gravity.
-The field equations presented here with $A_{\mu} = 0$ are equivalent to those of Ref.~\cite{SuvorovMelatos2016} with $f(R) = R - 2 \Lambda$, i.e., general relativity with a cosmological constant but no stress--energy sources; see Appendix \ref{sec:em_equations} for details.
+The $\Lambda$-vacuum case is discussed in more detail by Suvorov and Melatos \cite{SuvorovMelatos2016} as part of a more general treatment of stationary axisymmetric fields in $f(R)$ gravity.
+The field equations presented here with $A_{\mu} = 0$ are equivalent to those of Ref.~\cite{SuvorovMelatos2016} with $f(R) = R - 2 \Lambda$, i.e., general relativity with a cosmological constant but no stress--energy sources; see the Appendix for details.